deet5/Amazon-Storefront-DB/README.md

 - Some user types in the USER schema have extra whispaces.
 So when we compare type `Manager` with the string "Manager" it returns `false`.
 We solved it by trimming the return type from the schema.
 - There was no type checking for user input.
 So we implemented `isInteger()` and `isDouble()` functions to check if the user inputs correct values.
 - The trigger to add information product update assumes that only `Manager`s are responsible for product updates.
 So if `Admin` makes any changes to the product, their ID will not be in the `managerid` column.

-## Contributions

-**Denis Melnikov**
-- Added Update Product for Managers and Admins
-- Added ViewRecentUpdates for Managers
-- Added viewPopularProducts for Managers
-- Added viewPopularCustomers for Managers
-- Added placeProductSupplyRequests for Managers
-- Added searchUserbyName for Admins
-- Added updateUser for Admins
-- Added indices for Products and Orders
-- Added trigger for product updates

-**Adlai Morales-Bravo**
-- Added viewStores for Customers
-- Added viewProducts for Customers
-- Added placeOrders for Customers
-- Added viewRecentOrders for Customers
-- Added index for Orders
-- Added trigger for Orders